towhidabsar/clara/README.md

 # clara

-Adding features to teh tool CLARA by https://github.com/iradicek/clara
+Adding features to the tool CLARA by https://github.com/iradicek/clara